BANGAUTOGLASS

 Insurance Coverage

 Many drivers don't realize that comprehensive auto insurance often covers windshield replacement, sometimes without applying a deductible depending on the policy and the state.
 If you haven't already looked into whether your coverage applies, it's worth doing before paying out of pocket.
 Bang AutoGlass can assist you with the insurance claim process if you haven't started it — walking you through what information you'll need and how the process typically works.
-We can't file the claim on your behalf, but we can help make sure you understand your options and have what you need to move forward.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Mobile Service vs. Shop-Based Service